EPC Group - Enterprise Microsoft AI, SharePoint, Power BI, and Azure Consulting

 How much should we budget for change management?

-Best practice is to allocate 15-20% of the total transformation budget to change management, including training, communications, champions programs, and adoption support.
-Organizations that invest less than 10% in change management see adoption rates 40-60% lower than those that invest adequately.
-The return on change management investment is significant: every dollar spent on adoption support saves $5-$8 in rework and support costs.
+Allocate 15–20% of the total transformation budget to change management — training, communications, champions programs, and adoption support.
+Organizations investing less than 10% in change management see adoption rates 40–60% lower than those who invest adequately.
+Every dollar spent on adoption support saves $5–$8 in rework and support costs.

-Use a 2x2 matrix plotting business impact (high/low) against implementation complexity (high/low).
-Start with high-impact, low-complexity initiatives -- these "quick wins" build organizational confidence and demonstrate ROI.
-Then tackle high-impact, high-complexity initiatives with the momentum and learnings from early successes.
-Avoid starting with low-impact initiatives regardless of complexity.
+Use a 2×2 matrix plotting business impact (high/low) against implementation complexity (high/low).
+Start with high-impact, low-complexity initiatives — "quick wins" that build organizational confidence and demonstrate ROI.
+Then tackle high-impact, high-complexity initiatives with momentum from early successes.

-How do we maintain momentum when transformation takes years?
+How do we maintain momentum during a multi-year transformation?

-The 90-day delivery cycle is specifically designed to maintain momentum.
+The 90-day delivery cycle is specifically designed for this.
 Each cycle produces visible, measurable results that stakeholders can see and celebrate.
-Regular communication of progress, recognition of champions, and executive reinforcement of the transformation vision all contribute to sustained momentum.
-EPC Group structures every engagement around these incremental delivery cycles.